mirochaj/ares/doc/uth_pop_halo.rst

 ~~~~~~~~~~~~~~~~~
 For some models we need to know the growth rates of halos, in addition to their space density.
 There are a few ways to go about this.

-The default option in *ares* is to use the mass function itself to derive halo mass accretion rates, as is discussed in Section 2.2 of `Furlanetto et al. 2017 <http://adsabs.harvard.edu/abs/2017MNRAS.472.1576F>`_.
+The default option in *ARES* is to use the mass function itself to derive halo mass accretion rates, as is discussed in Section 2.2 of `Furlanetto et al. 2017 <http://adsabs.harvard.edu/abs/2017MNRAS.472.1576F>`_.
 This approach assumes that halos evolve at fixed number density, which of course is not true in detail, but it is ultimately useful nonetheless as it preserves self-consistency between the abundance of halos and their growth histories.

 To plot the growth rates, you can do, e.g.,